 Water/Wastewater Engineer Salary

-Average Water & Wastewater Engineers in the United States make around $61K per year.
-Earnings for this group are mostly affected by geographic location, followed by years of experience and the particular employer.
-There are more male Water & Wastewater Engineers than female among those who completed the questionnaire, making up 65 percent.
+Water & Wastewater Engineers in the United States take home approximately $60K per year on average.
+Earnings for this group are mostly affected by residence, followed by career duration and the individual firm.
 For the most part, Water & Wastewater Engineers enjoy their work and report high levels of job satisfaction.
-Almost all enjoy medical while a large number get dental coverage.
-Vision coverage is also available to the greater part.
+A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
+Most Water & Wastewater Engineers survey respondents are men (71 percent).
 Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Water/Wastewater Engineer